ocaml/dune/doc/stanzas/install.rst

 artifacts from the workspace to the system.
 The ``install`` stanza takes three pieces of information:

-- The list of files or directories to install.
+- The list of files or directories to install
 - The package to attach these files.
 This field is optional if your project contains a single package.
-- The section in which the files will be installed.
+- The section in which the files will be installed

 For instance: